HUMAN VISION AND FUNCTION

 Credit points: 15

-This subject aims to provide students with an introduction to the human visual system, in order to explore the local and international sociological impacts of diseases of the eye and decreased visual function.
-Normal function is presented by explaining characteristics of light as an electromagnetic energy spectrum; the anatomy and physiology of the eye; visual pathways to the brain, and finally 3D perception.
-Some vision measurements are described so that discussion of decreased vision in eye disease can occur.
+In this subject you will be provided with an introduction to the human visual system, in order to explore the local and international sociological impacts of diseases of the eye and decreased visual function.
+Normal function is presented by explaining characteristics of light as an electromagnetic energy spectrum; the anatomy and physiology of the eye; visual pathways to the brain, and finally 3D perception and visual coordination.
+Some vision measurements are described so that impact of decreased vision can be explored, particularly in relation to day to day sedentary (e.g. reading) or physical (e.g. sports) activities.
 The five major eye diseases affecting populations globally are discussed.
-These include refractive error (the need for corrective lenses/glasses), cataract, diabetic eye disease, glaucoma and age-related macular degeneration.
-Medical (drug) and surgical treatment and management of these diseases are discussed using patient case scenarios.
+These include refractive error (the need for corrective lenses/glasses), cataract, diabetic eye disease, glaucoma and age- related macular degeneration.
+An overview of the medical (drug) and surgical treatment and management of these diseases are presented using patient case scenarios.